nlowenthal/Project/README.md

 # Project
-Files include what I worked on
+Files include what I worked on with a client